deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

-"Just...
-Yeah." she sighed, looked him in the eye and *almost* lied to him.
+"Just...Yeah." she sighed, looked him in the eye and *almost* lied to him.
 "Yeah, I'm fine.
 And you're right, I guess.
 I just..." she gestured to Mount Paperwork.
 "For what fighting this is gonna cost you could just buy a new place.
-I know it wouldn't be your grampa's, but...
-I mean, even if you spent all that money fighting to keep this place you might not win."
+I know it wouldn't be your grampa's, but...I mean, even if you spent all that money fighting to keep this place you might not win."